Syntaxyc0/Name_generator/README.md

 ### Generating Names:

 Once trained, the network can be used to generate new names by starting with a random character and predicting the next one based on its internal knowledge.
-It continues this process, predicting the next character based on the previous ones, until it generates a complete name that ends with a newline character ("\n").
+It continues this process, predicting the next character based on the previous ones.